A mum-of-3 won a landmark case over a confusing road sign which has set a legal precedent.

 Had she lost her case, she would have had to pay a penalty charge of £130.

 Almost 21,000 penalty charges have been issued to vehicles contravening this road sign since traffic cameras were installed 9 months ago, which have raked in about £14,000 every day for Hackney Council and almost £100,000 a week.
 It was widely reported in the UK media.

 Only about 40% of appeals made by motorists have been successful according to figures released by the Council, meaning that thousands of others can now use this as a precedent to have their charges overturned.

 Mr Sean Stanton-Dunne, London Tribunal adjudicator, told the Hackney Gazette, “The no left turn sign is positioned beyond the traffic lights so that it may not be clearly seen before the lights.
 The lights are in front of the sign and so risk causing an obstructed view from car level in the left hand lane.
 There is an advance warning sign further back from the lights but this is tilted at an angle so that it does not directly face the approaching motorist.”

 The tribunal ruled that the signage was inadequate and overturned a fine issued by one of the UK’s most profitable traffic cameras.

 Whilst I cannot condone speeding and other common infringements that most motorists are guilty of at some point in their driving lifetime, the Road Traffic Act cuts both ways.
 The authorities cannot expect this to flow one way against motorists without expecting some resistance by those that are prepared to fight back against the constant attrition they are faced with.

 If a sign is obscured in any way, it cannot be said that the road was adequately signed.
 You should therefore not be found guilty of an offence (whatever that may be).

-Have you been caught out by bus lane cameras?
+Have you been caught out by a confusing road sign and bus lane cameras?
 If so, what was the outcome?